-Features detailed in this section are incubating: they are still under active development.
+Features detailed below are incubating: they are still under active development.

 The usual compatibility policy does not apply: the contract of incubating elements (e.g. types, methods, configuration properties, etc.) may be altered in a backward-incompatible way - or even removed - in subsequent releases.